ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 **Promotional packages**

-Promotional packages also contribute a separate discount amount, calculated from **Standard Discount Percent Adjust** of the applied promotional package.
+Promotional packages also contribute a separate discount amount.

+The amount is calculated by applying the **Standard Discount Percent Adjust** from the applied promotional package line to the applicable line amount.

 Its calculation depends on the package line setup:

 - **Add** and **Replace** calculate the promotional discount on the original line amount;
 - **MarkDown** calculates the promotional discount on the remaining amount after the standard line discounts have been applied.

-Bonus program and promotional package amounts are calculated independently from each other.
-Their calculation base can be either the original line amount or the amount remaining after the standard line discounts.

-If a discount source is not applied, its corresponding component amount is `0`.

 **Rounding and reconciliation**

 The system first determines the final standard line discount percent for the sales order line.
-It then calculates the total line discount amount and compares it with the sum of the five calculated discount components.
+It then applies that percent to the original line amount to calculate the total line discount amount and compares it with the sum of the five calculated discount components.

 If a rounding difference appears, the difference is assigned to the largest discount component.